StuvanFIT/Focus-Bear-React-Native/milestones/3_Git/git_understanding.md

 - Resolving merge conflics requires great attention to detail and the importance of clear commit messages which make it easier to understand what each branch is doing when conflicts arise.

+Below is an example of a merge conflict:

 ---

 # Staging VS Committing